 Tommy Tuberville of Alabama, who is up for re-election in 2026

-…you’ll notice that none of these Senators are due to run in 2022.
+…you’ll notice that only one of these Senators, John Kennedy of Louisiana, is due to run in 2022.

 They’re hoping you’ll forget the events of January 6 and 7, 2021, and they’re also hoping you’ll forget what they did on those days.